brennx0r/manager-situations/README.md

 ## Running manager-situations

 From the command line, run `incoming-scenario.rb` to receive a new scenario.
 You and your managering pairing partner will talk about what you would do immediately in the situation, then go over the company-specific, legal, and moral implications of the scenario.

+If you want to run through multiple scenarios, add a command-line argument for the number:

+`incoming-scenario.rb 5`

+This example will run through 5 random scenarios. 🥳